contao/docs/docs/manual/installation/quickstart.en.md

 ### Root directory (document root)

+Your provider will usually give you a folder where you can store your websites - this is often a `/www` or `/httpdocs` folder.
+There you can install Contao for your new website.
+It has proven useful to first create a subfolder in this path, e.g. `/example` for the page `example.com` - this is then your installation or project folder.

-In Contao, all publicly accessible files are located in the `/public` subfolder of the installation.
+In Contao, all publicly accessible files are located in the `/public` subfolder.
 Create a folder called `public` and set the root directory (document root) of the installation to this subfolder via the admin panel of the hosting provider to this subfolder.

 **Example:** `example.com` points to the directory `/www/example/public`.